demisto/content/Packs/SysAid/Integrations/SysAid/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### sysaid-table-list
 ***
-Allows to retrieve all lists (tables) related to a specific entity, or to return a specific list from an entity.
+Retrieve all lists (tables) related to a specific entity, or a specific list from an entity.

 #### Base Command